Static Friction Vs Kinetic Friction

 The Scientific Explanation: Microscopic Interactions

 At a microscopic level, friction arises from the interactions between the irregularities on the surfaces of two contacting objects.
-These irregularities, even on seemingly smooth surfaces, interlock and create resistance to motion.
-In static friction, these irregularities are tightly interlocked, requiring a significant force to break the bonds.
+So these irregularities, even on seemingly smooth surfaces, interlock and create resistance to motion.
+But in static friction, these irregularities are tightly interlocked, requiring a significant force to break the bonds.
 Once the surfaces begin moving (kinetic friction), the interlocks are less strong and consistent, resulting in lower friction.

 Frequently Asked Questions (FAQs)